| |

 What else can I do with dried orange slices?

-Besides garlands, use them as orange slice ornaments, in stovetop potpourri, or to garnish holiday cocktails.
+Besides garlands, use them as Christmas tree ornaments, gift toppers, on wreaths, table centerpieces, in stovetop potpourri, or even to garnish holiday cocktails.

 Dried orange slice garland on a wooden table.